 Colleen has participated in many trauma sensitive trainings and has been active in yoga service since 2010.
 She leads yoga and mindfulness classes within the criminal justice system, in recovery centers and to adolescents in behavioral health settings.
 In 2016, Colleen co-facilitated a 200 hour yoga teacher training within a maximum security prison as part of the Transformation Yoga Project team.
 Her work in yoga service continues to be a source of inspiration, joy and growth.

 Alexis completed her 200-hour Yoga Teacher Training at The Light Within Yoga Studio and continues her yogic education by regularly attending classes, workshops, and specialized training sessions.
 As an avid writer and social media guru, Alexis offers a unique perspective on the cultural, emotional, and philosophical aspects of mindfulness.
-Her passion for teaching yoga to adolescents keeps her busy with classes at Delaware County Detention Center, Montgomery County Youth Center, and Chester High School.
-In addition to being the Digital Media Marketing Director for Transformation Yoga Project, Alexis also teaches private clients, chair yoga, and several classes per week at her home studio, The Light Within.
+Her passion for teaching yoga to adolescents keeps her busy with classes at Delaware County Detention Center and Montgomery County Youth Center.
+In addition to being the Digital Media Marketing Director for Transformation Yoga Project, Alexis also teaches community chair yoga classes for seniors.